Direct audio/video communication has become an important component of modern collaboration.

 Terms and scenarios for use involving STUN and TURN will be described in the Functionality section.

-The sectionrequirements describes the system requirements that are necessary for the installation and operation of the service.
+The Requirements section describes the system requirements necessary for installing and running the service.

 The chapter Installation and Configuration specifies the recommended installation procedure and configuration options.